ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

-## Installing the Log Analysis plugin on Mac OS X from a file
+## Installing the {{site.data.keyword.cloudaccesstrailshort}} plugin on Mac OS X from a file
 {: #install_cli_mac}

-Complete the following steps to install the Log Collection plugin on Mac OS X:
+Complete the following steps to install the plugin on Mac OS X:

-1. Download the latest release of the {{site.data.keyword.cloudaccesstrailshort}} service CLI plugin (activity-tracker) from [the {{site.data.keyword.Bluemix_notm}} CLI page](https://clis.ng.bluemix.net/ui/repository.html#bluemix-plugins).
+1. Download the latest release of the {{site.data.keyword.cloudaccesstrailshort}} service CLI plugin (activity-tracker) from [the {{site.data.keyword.cloud_notm}} CLI page](https://clis.ng.bluemix.net/ui/repository.html#bluemix-plugins).

 	1. Select the platform value: **osx**.
 	2. Click **Save file**.